taytwkim/hello-cpp/04/size_t.md

 ## Fast and Least Integral Types

+### Fast Types

-Systems might be faster in processing 64-bit integers than 32-bit integers.
+Systems might be faster in processing 64-bit integers than 32-bit integers (The CPU is optimized to process certain sizes faster).

 `std::int_fast32_t` will give you the fastest signed integer type that’s at least 32-bits.

+### Least Types

 The least types provide the smallest signed/unsigned integer type with a width of at least # bits.